attack68/rateslib/docs/source/g_fx.rst

 - :class:`~rateslib.fx.FXForwards` is a more **complicated** class that requires a mapping of interest rate curves to derive forward FX rates for any settlement date.

-Please review the documentation for :ref:`FXRates<fxr-doc>` first, before proceeding to review the documentation for  :ref:`FXForwards<fxr-doc>`.
+It is suggested to proceed by reading the documentation for :ref:`FXRates<fxr-doc>` first, before then reviewing the documentation for  :ref:`FXForwards<fxr-doc>`.

 .. toctree::
+   :hidden:
    :maxdepth: 0
    :titlesonly: